Wyl of Wyl

 Orys Baratheon remained the Wyl's captive for years, until the Targaryens ransomed him and his men back in 7 AC for each man's weight in gold.
 When the captives were freed, however, the Wyl had their sword hands chopped off so they could not be used again against Dorne.
 It is said that, after the release of Orys and the other lords, the war entered a new stage, as King Aegon I Targaryen was by now intent on revenge.

-According to Maester Yandel, the Wyl of Wyl committed infamous deeds which are still remembered in Fawnton and Old Oak, though the maester does not go into detail.
-Gyldayn, however, does detail in his Fire and Blood that the Widow-lover turned up uninvited to the wedding of Jon Cafferen and Alys Oakheart, daughter of Lord Oakheart, admitted through the postern gate by a treacherous servant.
-The Wyl of Wyl and his men murdered Lord Oakheart and most of the guests, forced Alys to watch as Jon Cafferen was castrated.
-Alys and her handmaids were then raped by the Wyl and his men and then sold off to a Myrish slaver.
-This wsa the most infamous act of the First Dornish War.
+According to Maester Yandel, the Wyl of Wyl committed infamous deeds which are still remembered in Fawnton and Old Oak.
+According to Archmaester Gyldayn, the Wyl of Wyl turned up uninvited to the wedding of Ser Jon Cafferen, the heir to Fawnton, and Alys Oakheart, the daughter of Lord Oakheart, in 12 AC.
+He murdered Lord Oakheart and most of the guests, forcing Lady Alys to watch as Ser Jon was castrated.
+Alys and her handmaids were then raped by the Wyl and his men and sold off to a Myrish slaver.
+Gyldayns calls this "the most infamous act" of the First Dornish War.